imcitius/checker/docs/running-on-fly-io.md

 ## Run your Checker instance on fly.io service free virtual machine.

 First of all, you need sign up on the fly.io if you haven't already.
-They'll ask you to enter credit card information to create your first app, but you can just buy some credits, this will allow to run three minimal virtual machines, which is enough to run our Checker instance.
+They'll ask you to enter credit card information to create your first app, but you can just buy some credits instead, this will allow you to run three minimal virtual machines, which is enough to run our Checker instance.

 If you are not familiar with fly.io, please follow their guide after sign-up here: https://fly.io/docs/hands-on/start/

-When you ready to go with Checker, please fork this project.
+When you are ready to start with Checker deployment, please fork this project.
-After forking, you'll need create to a new GitHub Environment in your fork, do it in project's Settings->Environments.
+After, you'll need to create a new GitHub Environment in your fork, do it in project's Settings->Environments.
 Let's name our test environment as `checker-staging-fly-<your-GitHub-username(or some random string)>`.
 This name needs to be unique across all fly.io applications, cause each app gets its own DNS name.
-So choose it carefully, and we will use this DNS name further to access the app.
+So choose it carefully, we will use this DNS name further to access the app.

 Now, you need to create fly.io access token to be used in GitHub Actions pipeline.
 Go to your fly.io account page, Settings->Active tokens.